NicolasMurphy/songseeker-beta/journal.md

+# 4/22
+    Goals:
+        - Gabon preview not available, update/remove it -
+    Notes:

 # 4/11
     Goals:
         - Add a popup for the info icon if the have not seen the popup yet, since most people seem to not click on it